WHAT WE DO - Our Programs

 The mission of the Kings River Conservancy is to foster community involvement in protecting and enhancing environmental values, to enhance and control public access for recreation, to educate the public on matters related to environmental values, to preserve agricultural lands and to encourage sound public conservation practices along the Kings River corridor from Pine Flat Dam to Highway 99.

 The Kings River Conservancy has many programs that reflects this mission.
 Our programs aim to preserve and protect the continued growth and beauty of the Kings River.
 Click the images below to learn more about each of these programs.

 KRC strives to educate about the river, its ecology, conservation efforts and safety practices along the Kings River, Both virtual and in person field trips along the Kings River are available for you to enjoy and learn.

-Meet the Education team, learn about the river, schedule an in person field trip or take a virtual field trip through the education page by clicking the link below or the link in the upper right corner on any page in this website.
-You can also message us through this site, or contact our Education Director, Diane Loflin, at 559-341-0211.
+Meet the Education team, learn about the river, schedule an in person field trip or take a virtual field trip through the education page by clicking the "Education" link in the upper right corner on any page in this website.
+You can also message us through this site, or contact our Education Director, at education@KingsRiverConservancy.org.

 The KRC Education Program is made possible by the SH Cowell Foundation.

 Since 2013, the Kings River Conservancy has funded and retained the services of Rusmore Consulting to remove invasive plant species along the Kings River.
 These plant species include Yellow Star Thistle, Giant Reed, Fig, Tree of Heaven and others.
 In a phased program starting at Pine Flat Dam and working downstream, the effort thus far has effectively removed all invasive plants from the dam to Cobbles Weir, a distance of seven miles At this point, Giant Reed is being removed at the City of Sanger property just northwest of Goodfellow Ave.
 This important program is also funded by the Ted Martin Family Grant.